-To get the most compensation from a car accident, you must build the strongest possible case by collecting evidence from every available source.
+To get the most compensation from a car accident, you must build a strong case by collecting evidence from every available source.
 You may then have to negotiate with insurance company representatives to persuade them to pay a fair amount.

-If you are not confident in your investigative or negotiation skills, you can hire a law firm specializing in personal injury cases to do this for you.
+If you are not confident in your investigative or negotiation skills, you can hire a personal injury lawyer with our firm to do this for you.
 Hiring legal help can also save you time and energy, leaving you free to concentrate on your physical recovery and your loved ones.

 Determining What Types of Compensation You Need After a Car Accident

-The types—and amounts—of damages that you seek depend on several factors:
+The types—and amounts—of damages you can seek depend on several factors:

 - The injuries and losses you sustained